mui/material-ui/docs/src/pages/demos/grid-list/grid-list.md

 {{"demo": "pages/demos/grid-list/TitlebarGridList.js", "hideEditButton": true}}

-## Advanced Grid list

-This example demonstrates "featured" tiles, using the `rows` and `cols` props to adjust the size of the tile, and the `padding` prop to adjust the spacing.
-The tiles have a customized titlebar, positioned at the top and with a custom gradient `titleBackground`.
-The secondary action `IconButton` is positioned on the left.

-{{"demo": "pages/demos/grid-list/AdvancedGridList.js", "hideEditButton": true}}

 ## Single line Grid list

 This example demonstrates a horizontal scrollable single-line grid list of images.